 Renames all columns based on a regular expression search & replace pattern.
 The search pattern is a regular expression, and can possibly contain groups for further back referencing in the replace field.

 In the simplest case, you can search and replace string literals.
 E.g. if the input columns are called "Foo 1", "Foo 2", "Foo 3", etc and the search string is "Foo", the replacement is "Bar", the output will be "Bar 1", "Bar 2", "Bar 3".

 More complicated cases contain capturing groups, i.e. expressions in parentheses that, if matched in a column name, are saved.
 The groups can be referenced in the replacement string using $g , whereby g is a number 0-9.
 These placeholder will be replaced by the original occurrence in the input column name.
 For instance, to rename the columns that are produced by the Data Generator node (they follow a scheme Universe_<number1>_<number2> ) to <number2> (Uni <number1>), you would use as search string: "Universe_(\d+)_(\d+)" and as replacement: "$2 (Uni $1)".

 The special sequence $i represents the current column index (unless escaped by '\' (backslash)).
 E.g. in order to precede each column name with the column index, use as search string "^.+$", matching the entire column name, and as replacement "$i: $0".

-- Type: DB Data Table in database to apply database column rename.
+- Type: DB Data DB Data to apply database column rename.

-- Type: DB Data Generated query using original query with renamed columns.
+- Type: DB Data DB Data with renamed columns.